Blize/Blize/README.md

-## Hi there 👋
+# Hi there 👋

-✨ welcome ✨ here are some information's about me:
+✨ welcome ✨

 ## Projects